axelvaldez/radical-companies/_posts/force/2023-05-17-pain-anxierty-and-depressin.markdown

 <h1>A Different Take</h1>
  <p>My take is that anxiety and depression are two aspects of pain.
 They are different as far as our brains are concerned, but they are alike in that they cause pain.</p>
  <p>My children both suffered from depression, one of them had it worse than the other.
 A while back he was diagnosed as having anxiety which causes depression.
 After some adjustments to newly prescribed medicines, he is doing fine.
-I am thankful that they found the &ldquo;right&rdquo; part of the brain to medicate.</p>
+I am thankful that they found the &ldquo;right&rdquo; parts of the brain to medicate.</p>
  <p>But pain is the common thing.</p>

 <h1>p71</h1>